Charles Mackay (mayor): Attempted murder and aftermath

 Mackay met Walter D'Arcy Cresswell in 1920 whilst still holding the position of Mayor of Wanganui.
 On 15 May 1920, the pair got into an argument which ultimately resulted in Mackay shooting Cresswell.
 Cresswell survived the attack but sustained serious injuries due to a bullet wound in his chest.

 It was alleged that Mackay made advances on Cresswell, who responded by threatening to publicly expose his homosexuality.
 Male homosexuality was not legal in New Zealand at the time.

 Mackay plead guilty to the attempted murder of Cresswell and provided no legal defence.
-He was convicted to 15 years imprisonment and was subsequently sent to Mount Eden prison in Auckland.
+He was convicted to 15 years imprisonment and was subsequently sent to Mount Eden prison.
 He was released early in 1926 on the condition that he left New Zealand.
 Newspapers at the time indicated that many people found Mackay's release unfair, and speculated that he was given leniency due to his political past.